 3.7 When the task group was established in November 2019, it was envisaged that all political groups would be represented on it.
-Currently, there is no representative from the Conservative Independent Group.
-Following consultation with the leader of that group, Councillor David Bilbe has been nominated to join the task group.
-The Committee is asked to approve the nomination.
+As there was no representative from the Conservative Independent Group, the Corporate Governance and Standards Committee, at its meeting on 24 September 2020, approved the nomination of Councillor David Bilbe to join the task group.